1.a) Fundamental forces and philosophical principles

 These philosophical principles will be the following:

-There is a Universe without known limits, both at the smallest and largest scale.
+There is a Universe without known limits, both at the smallest and most extensive scale.

 Regarding the extent of the Universe, we do not know its limits.
 The only thing that seems to be clear is that there was an enormous explosion, which affected the part of the Universe in which we live –or local Universe.
 There is no reason to think that before this great explosion, there was nothing, or that beyond our local Universe there is not more of the same.